p-martinho/Enumeration/README.md

 ### The EnumerationMember Attribute

-If you don't like the use of the prefix `ValueFor` to define the member names, you can use the `EnumerationMemberAttribute` to define the name of the enumeration member (but remember, it is not possible two fields have the same name, it will return a compile error if you try to do that):
+If you don't like the use of the prefix `ValueFor` to define the member names, you can use the `EnumerationMemberAttribute` to define the name of the enumeration member
+(but remember, it is not possible two fields have the same name, it will return a compilation error if you try to do that):

 ```c#
 [Enumeration]